 When Is A Post-exposure Prophylaxis Given?

-Post-exposure prophylaxis is most ideally given within 3 days or 72 hours of exposure to the infection.
+Post-exposure prophylaxis is most ideally given within 72 hours of exposure to the infection.
+In possible rabies infection, within 24 hours.
 Anything after the said time recommended is not effective.